-- 1. Where an offer of a school place has been made on the basis of a fraudulent or intentionally misleading application from a parent which has effectively denied a place to a child with a stronger claim to a place at the school, the offer of a place will be withdrawn. - 2.
-Where a child starts attending the school on the basis of fraudulent and intentionally misleading information the place may be withdrawn depending on the length of time that the child has been at the school. - 3.
-Where a place or an offer has been withdrawn, the application will be re-considered and a right of independent appeal offered if the place is refused.
+- 1. Where an offer of a school place has been made based on a fraudulent or intentionally misleading application from a parent which has effectively denied a place to a child with a stronger claim to a place at the school, the offer of a place will be withdrawn. - 2.
+Where a child starts attending the school based on fraudulent and intentionally misleading information, the place may be withdrawn depending on the length of time that the child has been at the school. - 3.
+Where a place or an offer has been withdrawn, the application will be re-considered, and a right of independent appeal offered if the place is refused.